-Schedule Text Messages Using Third-Party Apps
+Send Messages Later Using Third-Party Apps

 Textra is one of the most popular third-party messaging apps available on the Play Store.
-Although the app is known for giving the users the ability to customise the look and feel of the messaging app, it can also perform a lot of cool functions which your native messaging app cannot.
+Although the app is known for giving the users the ability to customize the look and feel of the messaging app, it can also perform a lot of cool functions which your native messaging app cannot.
 One of those features is the ability to send scheduled messages.
 To schedule a message using Textra, when you are composing a message, hit the plus button and tap on the clock icon as shown in the figure.

 Here, you can select the Date and the Time when you want your message to be sent from your phone.
 One neat thing I like about Textra is that it marks the scheduled messages with a green clock icon.
 When you tap on the icon, you will be able to see the time stamp (when it is scheduled to be sent) for that message.
 For the most part, the app is free to use with in-app purchases to unlock some extra features.